RealTenzo/github-to-cdn/README.md

 ## Usage

-1. Open the web page.
+1. Open the [Live Demo](https://github-to-cdn.vercel.app) or your local copy.
 2. Paste a **GitHub Raw URL** (e.g., `https://raw.githubusercontent.com/user/repo/branch/file.js`) into the input box.
 3. Click **Convert** or press `Enter`.
 4. Copy the generated CDN link or open it in a new tab.